 How to Make Strawberry Simple Syrup

-Pro-tip: It is worth the extra time to make your own strawberry simple syrup.
-It stores in the refrigerator for 2 weeks and the leftover strawberries are great on top of pancakes or waffles.
+Pro-tip: Making homemade strawberry simple syrup is worth the extra time.
+Store it in the refrigerator for 2 weeks.
+The leftover strawberries are great on top of pancakes or waffles.

 Recipe Tips and Notes